Mornings of Stillness: How a Local Mountain Resets My Rhythm

 The Choice in the Kitchen

 I don’t need an alarm to get me out of bed at 5:30 AM.
-I’ve already been awake for a while, fidgeting and readjusting my body, hoping to find a position comfortable enough to encourage sleep to return.
-My restless movement, though, has stirred our 1-½ year old puppy, Fern, so now she’s also awakened to the “point of no return.”
+I’ve already been awake, fidgeting and readjusting, hoping to find a position comfortable enough for sleep to return.
+My restless movement has stirred our 1½-year-old puppy, Fern, so now she’s also reached the “point of no return.”

-With dawn just around the corner and a subtle current of job-related cortisol pumping in my veins, I figure there’s no point in trying to doze off again.
-It’s just not in the cards, so I roll out from under the covers.
-It’s still dark outside as I walk into the kitchen and, instinctively, head straight to the refuge of our coffee maker.
+With dawn just around the corner and a subtle current of job-related cortisol pumping through my veins, I know there’s no point in trying to doze off again.
+It’s not in the cards, so I roll out of bed and walk into the dark kitchen, instinctively heading for the refuge of the coffee maker.

-Fern has been fed and let herself out to pee, and as I reach into the cabinet for a drinking vessel, I’m faced with my first conscious choice of the day between two different types of mugs.
-One is a typical ceramic mug, a souvenir I routinely fill with coffee to sip as I work at my computer.
-The other is dented and scratched from years of use, imbued with memories of places I’ve visited.
-It’s my insulated travel mug.
+As I reach into the cabinet for a mug, I’m faced with my first conscious choice of the day.
+One mug is a cheap ceramic souvenir that I routinely sip while I work at my computer.
+The other, my insulated travel mug, is dented and scratched from years of use, imbued with memories of places I’ve visited.

-Muscle memory sends my hand quickly for the standard option, which would be a comfortable companion while I navigate emails and reconcile the demons who interrupted my sleep.
-But I stop before I can grab the handle because a glint of light catches my eye.
-The metallic rim of the travel mug to its right has won my attention.
+Muscle memory sends my hand toward the standard option, a comfortable companion for navigating emails and reconciling the stubborn demons that interrupted my sleep.
+But I stop.
+A glint of light catches my eye - the metallic rim of the travel mug.
 I hesitate, draw a deep breath, and reach instead for the worn companion.
-Exhaling, I know it will be a better fit for a morning outside, and the decision is made.
+Exhaling, I know it’s a better fit for a morning outside.
+The decision is made.

-It doesn’t take long to gather all I need for a few hours in the woods: my camera and a couple of lenses, a few filters and my tripod, a backpacking stove, water, and plenty of snacks for Fern.
-Now that I’m in motion, oddly, I feel there is no rush to tend to the things that seemed extremely urgent just minutes before.
-There is only slow, steady movement.
-As the first blue light begins to glow above the mountain across the valley where we live, Fern and I are off.
+It doesn’t take long to gather what I need: my camera and lenses, a few filters, a backpacking stove, water, snacks for Fern.
+Now in motion, the urgency that seemed overwhelming just minutes before begins to fade into slow, steady movement.
+As the first blue light glows above the mountain across the valley where we live, Fern and I are off.

 The Aimless Path: Moving with the Landscape

 Unlike the jagged peaks out West, these ridges seem hunched and weary, smoothed down by millions of years of Appalachian rain.
-It’s a landscape that doesn't demand attention with drama or height, but with the quiet persistence of abundant life and moss-covered grit.
+It’s a landscape that doesn't demand attention through drama or height, but through the unnoticed persistence of abundant life and moss-covered grit.

 My anxiety has calmed, and I’m glad to see the morning’s first direct light cast golden warmth over the surfaces of splotchy boulders and trunks of oaks, maples, and hemlocks.
 We wind our way up the side of the familiar mountain.
 It’s become a spiritual and emotional refuge for me - a "home away from home" where the depth of connection, when I let it, helps me see past the immediate and into a longer timescale.

 Cold air fills my lungs as we walk.
-Fern repeatedly bounces through the understory, her comical excitement and curiosity brings a jealous grin to my face.
-Leaves crunch under my boots, and I laugh like a maniac.
-The urgent logic of my work life vaporizes under the broader context of this time and place, my real life.
+Fern comically bounces through the understory, her excited curiosity bringing a jealous grin to my face.
+Leaves crunch under my boots, and I can’t help but laugh at myself.
+The urgent logic of my work life vaporizes under the broader context of this place and the time it holds.

 Guidelines, 2/23/26